CarlosLongarela/cl-simplest-smtp/README.md

 ## License

-CL Simplest SMTP is licensed under the MIT License.
+CL Simplest SMTP is licensed under the GPL2 License.
 See the `LICENSE` file for more information.